rapid7/metasploit-framework/Metasploit-Guide-Post-Gather-Modules.md

 ## Post Modules

-Metasploit's post modules are useful after a Metasploit session has opened.
+Metasploit's post gather modules are useful after a Metasploit session has opened.
 This guide focuses on Post modules for gathering additional information from a host after a Metasploit session has opened.

 Metasploit post modules replace old Meterpreter scripts, which are no longer maintained or accepted by the framework team.